dxw/playbook/README.md

 ```

 You can now visit [localhost:4000](http://localhost:4000) to see your local
 playbook.
-CSS files live in the `build/css` directory, while Javascript
+SCSS files live in the `_stylesheets` directory, while Javascript
 lives in the `_javascripts` directory.

-While the server is running, Webpack watches the JavaScript files for
+While the server is running, Webpack watches the JavaScript and SCSS files
-changes, and compiles them into the `dist` directory.
+for changes, and compiles them into the `dist` directory.

 To build the Javascript manually, run the following command: